pmacpherson/aws-study-group/inprogress/challenge-03/readme.md

 Modify test event with new sample data

 #### Add error handling
 Add error handling to verify name and email exists.
 Return errors if they do not.
-Test various cases and see if lambda execution handles them properly
+Test various success and failure cases and see if lambda execution handles them properly

 #### Publish new version of Lambda
 After each change, publish a new lambda version.
 Learn how to toggle and test between newer and older versions.
 Create an alias and point it various versions

 * http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html